bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

 element and its children.
 For container-like elements, it provides mutable access to children by index.
 For more object-like elements, the "replace" method is likely to be useful.

+SednaObjectifiedElement is a thin wrapper around lxml.objectify for a single (object-like) element.

 sednaobject requires lxml.
 Items based on lxml Element are supported, so functionality provided by lxml.etree and lxml.objectify may be used for item